aaronlelevier/django-ember-example-project/DEV-README.md

 	- RawReview upload of `reviews.csv`

+	- Review

+		- normalized
-	- Review - normalized - with foreign keys to Owner and Sitter
+		- with foreign keys to `Owner` and `Sitter`

 ### Generating of the Scores and populating the database

 This logic is in the Django `models.py` files.

-Some thoughts about this, is that Django Manager methods are being called to do the data imports, so the logic can be custom Manager methods.
+Some thoughts about this, is that Django Manager methods are being called to do the data imports, so the logic can be in custom Manager methods.
 Another thought is that this represents a database `seeding` concept, and if one wanted to keep the Django Manager classes as production code only, since a database `seed` only happense once and isn't production logic, then for example a separate `seed` app could be created to encapsulate this logic.

 ### Testing

 Pretty strait forward unit tests, and end to end tests that filter logic works and returned properly sorted, filter, ordered data.
 Unit tests for methods and so on.

+### Debugging

+Used Python standard debugger `pdb`

 ## Frontend

-Chose [EmberJs](https://www.emberjs.com/).
+I chose [EmberJs](https://www.emberjs.com/).
 Our app at my previous position was built with EmberJs and this is the single page app framework that I'm the most familiar with.

 Some hurdles that I ran into were that a lot of  internal app structure that we had we custom built and didn't use Ember 3rd partly libaries for.
 I used some 3rd party libraries in place of our custom logic.

 - Table Grid - [ember-light-table](https://github.com/offirgolan/ember-light-table)